 The charge was brought under the Obscene Publications Act of 1959, which made it illegal to publish anything thought capable of corrupting those who might see, read or hear it.

-The jury was then asked to answer two questions: Was the book obscene and liable to deprave or corrupt?
-And if so did the book’s literary merit justify its publication?
+The jury was then asked to answer two questions.
+Firstly, was the book obscene and liable to deprave or corrupt?
+And secondly, if so, did the book’s literary merit justify its publication?

 The prosecutor, Mervyn Griffith-Jones asked them:

 ‘Would you approve of your young sons, young daughters – because girls can read as well as boys – reading this book?
 Is it a book you would have lying around your own house?
 Is it a book that you would even wish your wife or your servants to read?’

 The mention of servants in the last statement drew laughter from the court and demonstrated how detached Griffith-Jones and the establishment at large had become from public opinion of the time.
 As for its artistic merit, Griffith-Jones dismissed the book’s plot as nothing more than padding for the explicit sexual content.